 Can’t or don’t want to have an elliptical trainer at home but still want to stay in shape?
 Here are the best alternatives to an elliptical trainer that are perfect for any home gym.

-The best alternatives to an elliptical trainer require you to use a lot of muscle mass, are low impact and can provide high and low intensity workouts.
-The best options are; rowing machines, a Stairmaster and or a stationary exercise bike.
+The best alternatives to an elliptical trainer are; rowing machines, a Stairmaster and or a stationary exercise bike.
+These cardio machines require you to use a lot of muscle mass, are low impact and can provide high and low intensity workouts which is similar to an elliptical trainer.

 Let’s get into what the best elliptical trainer alternatives are and why they are actual alternatives.